TRAVEL GUIDE: 11 MOST BEAUTIFUL PLACES IN JORDAN.

 You would need to allow 3 to 5 days for this walk.
 This may seem like a big chunk of time, but the sights you’ll see will wow you so much, that it’s guaranteed to be worth it.
 If you’re interested and want to read more, our guide on how to walk the Dana to Petra Jordan Trail is available here.

-Hiking in Wadi Rum
+2/ Hiking in Wadi Rum

 The desert of Wadi Rum provides some wonderful hikes, whether you’re looking to do a self-guided walk or join a tour, Wadi Rum has many options.
 We would advise at least two full days in Wadi Rum if you plan to do some hiking.
 Perhaps one day to take a self-guided walk around and another to join a tour to conquer Jabal umm ad Dami (the highest mountain in Jordan), if you’re feeling brave.
 More information here.

-Best Hikes in Jordan: Jordan Trail Umm Qais to Ajloun
+3/ Jordan Trail: Umm Qais to Ajloun

 If you’re keen to do a stretch of the Jordan Trail but don’t want to pay for a guided tour, or you want to experience something a little different, why not try the first four days of the Jordan Trail?
 This section is different to the other stretches of the trail as it is all waymarked.
 This means that you can self-guide on this walk, provided you have a decent GPS and enough water.
 There are homestays and accommodation options along the way, making this a very feasible option!
 We completed day four of the first stage and had a blast.

-Jordan Things To Do: Swimming and Sunbathing
+For Swimming and Sunbathing

 “All I need is a good dose of Vitamin Sea”